Business Spanish and Culture

 Next to Chinese, the Spanish language has the second highest number of native speakers throughout the entire world with around 400 million people.
 So it's no surprise that Spanish is the second most widely spoken language in the United States and is a major language for business and career options worldwide.

 In general, Spanish is a must if you want to work or develop business relationships in Spain or Latin America.
 In this article, we'll be talking about business language, culture, etiquette, and customs in Spain specifically.
-Spanish spoken in Spain is often referred to as Castilian Spanish or just simply European Spanish.
 Learning how to speak and act in professional and business settings will definitely come in handy!

-By learning about Spanish business language and culture, not only will you be able to better communicate with potential business partners and colleagues, you will also have a better understanding of the country's customs and traditions.
+By learning about business Spanish and culture, not only will you be able to better communicate with potential business partners and colleagues, you will also have a better understanding of the country's customs and traditions.

 What You Need to Know About Spanish Business Culture